mloef/CodeSignal_Practice_Industry_Coding_Framework/practice_assessments/todo_list_manager/level1.md

 ## 2. `list_tasks()`

 **Purpose**
-Return all task titles in the order they were added.
+Return all task titles in the order they were added, oldest first.

 **Expected Behavior**
 - If tasks exist, return them in a Python-style list of titles, for example: